Mika Immonen: Biography

 Immonen was born on 17 December 1972 in London, England, where his Finnish parents were living due to his father's work.
 In the early 1980s, the family relocated to Finland.
 He began playing snooker at an early age and was known to have made several century breaks, before becoming a pool player in the early 90s.
 In 2000, Immonen moved to New York City, United States.

 Immonen won the 2001 WPA World Nine-ball Championship in Cardiff, Wales.
 That same year, he was the runner-up to Corey Deuel in the US Open Nine-ball Championship.

 In 2002 he won the UPA International Ten-ball Championship.

 He has represented Team Europe on fifteen occasions in the Mosconi Cup, most recently in 2013.
 During the 2008 event Immonen was crowned MVP, forever banishing bad memories of a costly miss in the final game of the 2006 event.

 In early 2009, Immonen was awarded the title of Player of the Year.
 Subsequently, he also claimed that title for season 2009 and was awarded early 2010.

 Immonen was a two-time Men's Division title-holder of the US Open Nine-ball Championship, where the world's top professional billiard players compete in Chesapeake, Virginia.
 In 2009 Immonen won 14 straight matches, finishing with a close 13–10 victory over Ralf Souquet in the finals.
 On 26 October 2008, Immonen claimed a 13–7 victory and pocketed the first-place prize of US$40,000 against runner-up Filipino Ronato Alcano, who settled for $20,000.

 Immonen made it to the finals of the 2009 Dragon 14.1 Tournament, where he was defeated in the finals by Stephan Cohen of France.
 Also in 2009, Immonen bested Darren Appleton to win the International Challenge of Champions, a tournament where he once reached the finals in 2002 but lost the sudden-death rack to Efren Reyes.

 In late November 2009 Immonen finally won his second World Title in Manila at the WPA World Ten-ball Championships.
-He dominated the Philippine hope Lee Van Corteza in the finals 11–6.
+He dominated the Philippine hope Lee Vann Corteza in the finals 11–6.

 Billiard Congress of American Hall of Fame class of 2014, aged 41.

 In September 2016, in New York, he won the Dragon 14.1 Tournament, defeating Earl Strickland 300–270 in the finals.

 Immonen died from cancer at a hospital in Manhattan, New York, on 28 September 2025, at the age of 52.
 He suffered from adenocarcinoma and had been diagnosed with colon and rectal cancer in December 2023.